dssg/fellows-dict/README.md

 - Jette Henderson - 1.
 What is your spirit animal?
 2. Do you prefer to read fiction or non-fiction?
 - Emily Rowe - Where do you fall in your family's birth order (position)?
 How many children are in your family?
 Example: Someone whose position is 2 and number of children is 3 is the second of three children.
 - Adam Fishman - What is your favorite question?
 - Joe Walsh - If you could do any experiment, what experiment would you do?
 - Breanna Miller - What is your favorite pasta shape?
 - Kwang-Sung Jun - For laptop keyboard, there are weird layouts for insert, delete, home, end, page up, and page down keys.
 Which one do you prefer?
 Choices are do-not-care, six-pack, in-a-row, fn-key-with-arrow. null value was used to denote "did not ask".
 - Elena Eneva - 1.
 What's your favorite lie?
 2. Extra time taken to answer the question?
 1=yes, 0=no
-- <person 5> - <question(s)>
+- Chris Brown - What does Google know about your email address?
 - ...